jmahler/EECE344-Digital_System_Design/lab03/ARM/README.md

 NAME
 ----

- ARM component of Lab 2 for use with the STM32L Discovery
+ ARM component for use with the STM32L Discovery

 REQUIREMENTS
 ------------